Level throughput balancing

 To compensate for mismatches of the throughput of the assembly cells of specific size levels one can chain together several of the same assembly levels with transport paths running along.

-This chaining/stacking approach works only as long as transport up the stack is can be faster than the assembly in the stack which is especially true for the bottommost assembly layers.
+This chaining/stacking approach works only as long as transport up the stack is can be slower than the assembly in the stack which is especially true for the bottommost assembly layers.

 (TODO: check for upper layers)

-Effects on larger scales that may influence compensatability of throughput mismatches are:
+Effects on larger scales that may influence the compensatability of throughput mismatches are:

-- infinitesimal bearings reducing friction in a scaling law changing way.
+- infinitesimal bearings reducing friction in a way that changes the scaling law for bearing friction by one power.

 - Streaming style assembly (details further down) – (delaying scaling law?)